towersvault/shinpokered/README.md

 - Can rematch gym leaders and most non gym-leader trainers just by talking to them one or two times
   - Giovanni respawns after leaving the gym so you can rematch him
 - Paras is gifted in the Route 2 house in case the player has no pokemon that can learn Cut
+- Added a scientist and books to the Cinnabar Lab fossil room for cloning and gene splicing
+  - This process clones your 1st spot pokemon and modifies it with DNA from your 2nd spot pokemon.
+  - It does this by treating a pokemon's two bytes of DV values as if they were two genes with two alleles each.
+    - Gene-A has the Attack DV as its hi-side allele and the Defense DV as its lo-side allele.
+	- Gene-B has the Speed DV as its hi-side allele and the Special DV as its lo-side allele.
+	- The A-genes from the two donor pokemon will be mixed to make the clone's A-gene.
+	- The B-genes from the two donor pokemon will be mixed to make the clone's B-gene.
+  - Mixing two genes is done via Punnett Squares, and a random result is chosen based on its ratios.
+  - Within a Punnett quadrant, a hi allele makes the upper digits and a lo allele makes the lower digits.
+  - If two hi allels or two lo alleles fall within a Punnet quadrant, their order is randomly selected.

 #Post-Game Content